by Robert Wilkinson

-Here’s Sam Cooke and Jackie Wilson in a live performance of “Cha Cha Cha”
+Here’s Sam Cooke and Jackie Wilson in a live video performance of “Cha Cha Cha”

 From another time when we marched and sang and protested and came together for a world without war, Sam in a live performance of Bob Dylan’s timeless tune “Blowin’ In The Wind”

 From here on, it’s the original studio recordings!
-Between the ones I've already given you, and some to come, some of these are among the most danceable tunes every recorded!
+Between the ones I've already given you, and some to come, these are among the most memorable tunes ever recorded!

 The original studio version of this song made it to #2 on the charts!
 Here’s Sam singing "Chain Gang"